 itk-demo-configdb¶

-The itk-demo-configdb microservice is part of the readout-stack.
+The itk-demo-configdb microservice is the central database of the detector microservices storing configurations, histogramm and more.
 It provides an openAPI interface to the functionality provided by the configdb-server python package.
 It allows you to access the configuration database via HTTP requests.
 For access from python one can also use the configdb-server package directly.

 Related repositories¶

-There are several repositories related to the configdb: - itk-demo-configdb, general configdb repo, serves as a webserver for the configdb-server code - configdb-server, backend code of the configdb - configdb benchmarking, repository containing configdb-benchmarking scripts - runkey-ui, UI to create runkeys in the configdb
+There are several repositories related to the configdb: - itk-demo-configdb, general configdb repo, serves as a webserver for the configdb-server code - configdb benchmarking, repository containing configdb-benchmarking scripts - runkey-ui, UI to create runkeys in the configdb

 Setup¶